ibinti/bugvm/studio/readme.md

 The build scripts are located in `build-bugvm`, and are a heavily modified copy of what you find in `build`, the standard IDEA build scripts.
 Instead of community-main, it references the bugvm-studio-main module.
 Instead of community-resources it references bugvm-studio-branding, which contains all BugVM Studio relevant branding and app info.

-You also need Android Studio installed somewhere, e.g. `/Applications/Android Studio.app/`
+You also need BugVM Studio installed somewhere, e.g. `/Applications/BugVM Studio.app/`

 ### Build
 The build needs to be executed on Mac OS X as we also generate a DMG